Environmental Justice / Title VI

 Complaints

-Any person who believes that he or she has individually, or as a member of any specific class of persons, been excluded from participation in, been denied the benefits of, or otherwise subjected to discrimination under any RGRTA service, program, or activity, and believes the discrimination is based upon race, color, or national origin has the right to file a Title VI complaint with RGRTA.
+Any person who believes that he or she has individually, or as a member of any specific class of persons, been excluded from participation in, been denied the benefits of, or otherwise subjected to discrimination under any RGRTA service, program, or activity, and believes the discrimination is based upon race, color, gender, or national origin has the right to file a Title VI complaint with RGRTA.

 All complaints must be filed in writing with the RGRTA Legal Department within 180 days of the alleged discriminatory act or occurrence.
 Complaint forms may be obtained through the following contacts: